AndreyMitsyk/cordova-hockey-app/README.md

 ### How to build and run app

+1) Install packages and initialize platform:
 ```
 npm install
 cordova platform add ios
 ```

-After this open `platforms/ios/cordova-hockey-app.xcworkspace` in Xcode and select provisioning profile for project.
+2) Open `platforms/ios/cordova-hockey-app.xcworkspace` in Xcode and select provisioning profile for project and set target.

+3) Build and run project
 ```
 cordova build ios --buildFlag='-UseModernBuildSystem=0'
 cordova run ios